bertjiazheng/bertjiazheng.github.io/_pages/about.md

 Research Interests
 ======
 My research interests include computer vision and deep learning, especially in the area of 3D vision.
-We are working cutting-edge computer vision problems.
+We are hiring research engineers and interns, working on cutting-edge computer vision problems.
 Please [drop me an email](mailto:jiajia@qunhemail.com) with your CV if interested.

 What's New?
 ======